leticiaMsci/leticiaMsci.github.io/AboutMe.md

 ---
 layout: page
 title: "About Me"
-description: """Web CV, but the picture is a play on Will Smith and Jada's "tada" meme. """
+description: "Web CV, but the picture is a play on Will Smith and Jada's ``tada`` meme. "
 image: assets/images/aboutme.jpg
 nav-menu: true
 ---